Updated September 7, 2023

-Create a new movie, and drag and drop all of those .jpeg slides you just made into the movie timeline.
+Create a new movie and drag and drop all those .jpeg slides you just made into the movie timeline.

 Step # 7.
 Drag/drop music/audio onto the timeline

 iMovie has a small library of music already included.
-You simple choose which one you like, and drag and drop it onto the movie timeline.
-And then adjust the length of the music to fit the length of the video.
+You choose which one you like and drag and drop it onto the movie timeline.
+And then adjust the music’s length to fit the video’s length.

 Step # 8.
 Share to file as a 1080p, and then as mp4